GlobalFood/integration_docs/fetch_menu/README.md

 NOTES:
 * The key generated using the  "Fetch Menu" template doesn't grant you access to the Accepted Orders API.
 More details of how to get an order once it was accepted [here](../accepted_orders/README.md).
-* We no longer update the version 1 documentation.
-To make use of newer features please upgrade to Version 2.
-For the deprecated Version 1 documentation, you can go [here](../accepted_orders/version_1/README.md).